idptools/dodo/README.md

 ## Dimension prediction

-With `dodo[albatross]` installed, targets come from ALBATROSS.
+With sparrow installed, targets come from ALBATROSS.
 Without it, DODO falls back to an analytical scaling law, $R_e = 6.22\,N^{0.522}$ (from Kohn *et al.* 2004), and **warns you** that it did — a silent downgrade would make two runs of the same command disagree with no visible cause.